Comparing Aurora Cannabis (ACB) and Its Peers

 |1.73

-Aurora Cannabis has a beta of 1.79, suggesting that its share price is 79% more volatile than the S&P 500.
-Comparatively, Aurora Cannabis’ competitors have a beta of 2.56, suggesting that their average share price is 156% more volatile than the S&P 500.
+Aurora Cannabis has a beta of 1.79, indicating that its share price is 79% more volatile than the S&P 500.
+Comparatively, Aurora Cannabis’ rivals have a beta of 2.56, indicating that their average share price is 156% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings and target prices for Aurora Cannabis and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Aurora Cannabis and its rivals, as provided by MarketBeat.

 |Sell Ratings